thangckt/research/README.md

 ```

 But this may not work.
-So go `https://github.com/twbs/bootstrap` to update `bootstrap5.css`.
+So go `https://github.com/twbs/bootstrap` to update 2 files `bootstrap.css` and `bootstrap.min.css` to newer.
 It works now.